mhallerud/multiplex_wormhole/docs/4_OptimizeMultiplexPrimerSet.md

 parent: index
 ---
 # Optimize Multiplex PCR Primers
-A set of primers for "N" loci is selected that minimizes off-target interactions among primer pairs.
-Optionally, a "keeplist" set of primers (containing primers from a previous assay, primers for important loci, etc.) may be provided that *must* be included in the final primer set.
+A panel that amplifies "N" target loci is selected by minimizing off-target interactions among primer pairs.
+Optionally, a "keeplist" set of primers (containing primers from a previous assay, primers for important loci, etc.) can be provided that *must* be included in the final primer set.

 [See details on the optimization process](7_OptimizationProcess.md) to better understand parameter settings.